-Not only was I in what is so far shaping up to be one of my favourite destinations in Europe, I was immediately welcomed in a foreign land and bore witness to a snapshot of daily, Italian life.
+Italy was shaping up to be one of my favourite destinations in Europe.
+I was immediately welcomed in a foreign land and bore witness to a snapshot of daily, Italian life.

-In the Fabric Hostel where I was staying I was often invited for meals with some of the staff members that worked there and ate the most amazing home-cooked Italian dishes that I have ever tasted during my trip.
+In the Fabric Hostel where I was staying I was often invited for meals with some of the staff members that worked there.
+I ate the most amazing home-cooked Italian dishes that I have ever tasted during my trip.

-Delicacies such as spaghetti alle vongole, Parmigiana Melanzane (Eggplant parmesan) and of course traditional Neapolitan pizza certainly went a long way towards satisfying my appetite.
+Delicacies such as spaghetti alle vongole, Parmigiana Melanzane (Eggplant parmesan) and traditional Neapolitan pizza certainly went a long way towards satisfying my appetite.

 Whenever I needed to drag my beast of a suitcase anywhere in Italy, a kind person would always materialise out of nowhere ready to assist me.

 I also had some pretty colourful conversations along the way too.
-Most started off with the standard ‘where are you from?’ question and then transformed into in-depth discussions about religion, culture and philosophy.
-I felt as though I learned more from talking to random strangers in Italy than I ever did on organised tours and excursions.
+Most started off with the standard ‘where are you from?’ question.
+They then transformed into conversations about religion, culture and philosophy.
+I felt as though I learned more from talking to random strangers in Italy than I ever did on organised tours.
 Even on the train to Pompeii, locals who lived in the area would tell me a little bit about the history of the site.

 In Naples, I never felt alone.
-When I wasn’t hanging out with the friendly staff members at the Fabric, I was spending time with a South African lady called Manai, who accompanied me for much of my journey.
+When I wasn’t hanging out with the friendly staff members at the Fabric, I was spending time with a South African lady called Manai.
+She accompanied me for much of my journey.

 That is the amazing thing about travelling and staying in hostels.
 Meeting people is a breeze and you get a true taste of cultures all over the world.
-Manai was born and bred in Cape Town, although when I met her, she was working for a charity in Holland and had taken some time out to travel for a month.
+Manai was born and bred in Cape Tow.
+When I met her, she was working for a charity in Holland and had taken some time out to travel.

 She was also a keen photographer and had taken many amazing pictures with her camera.
 These came in pretty handy when we visited the beautiful islands of Capri and the Amalfi coast.
 With clear, turquoise water and mountains flanked by pearly-white buildings, the Amalfi coast is truly one not to miss.